ravenlp/prerender-header-forwarder/README.md

 #prerender-header-forwarder

-Prerender (https://github.com/prerender/prerender) that enables you to specify a set of headers to be forwarded to phantomJs when present on the original request.
+Prerender (https://github.com/prerender/prerender) plugin that enables you to specify a set of headers to be forwarded to phantomJs when present on the original request.

 ##How to use